evavanweenen/bioNLP/README.md

 As you can see, the fine-tuned BlueBert model obtains the best performance on the test set.
 For the performance of this model, please scroll down.

-*Note: I ran the models in a script (see `main.py` and `read.py`), and then realized only afterwards that I should hand in a notebook instead of a script.
-Therefore I only load the models in the script, and leave these cells in the notebook inactive.*
+*Note: the models can also be trained with the scripts `main.py` and `read.py`.
+The code of this notebook is similar to those scripts.*

 ```python